Wifsimster/bordeaux/README.md

 > Work in progress...

+Transmission, Trakt and Plex are not mandatory.
+They simply add more features to the app.

-## Features
+## Core features

-- Calendar of your Trakt tv shows ([Trakt.tv](https://trakt.tv/dashboard) ID mandatory)
-- Transfert new downloaded tv shows episodes
+- Transfert new downloaded tv shows episodes to your library
-- Download subtitles for new episodes
+- Download subtitles for new episodes (`en` and `fr` supported)

+## Additional features

+- Calendar of your tv shows from your [Trakt.tv](https://trakt.tv/dashboard) account
+- Detect collected and downloaded episode from your [Trakt.tv](https://trakt.tv/dashboard) account
+- Synchronize your [Plex](https://www.plex.tv) library when you transfert episodes

 ## Prerequis